5 Desk Stretches You Can Do Right Now to Relieve Lower Back Pain

 2. Hip Flexor Stretch

-Stand up and take a step back with your right foot into a shallow lunge.
-Tuck your pelvis slightly forward until you feel a stretch in the front of your right hip.
+Stand up and step your right foot back into a shallow lunge position.
+Tuck your pelvis forward slightly until you feel the stretch in the front of your right hip.
 Hold for 30 seconds per side.
-Tight hip flexors are the #1 hidden cause of lower back pain in desk workers.
+Tight hip flexors are the number one hidden cause of lower back pain in desk workers.
+When your hip flexors are shortened from sitting, they pull on your lumbar spine and create that nagging lower back ache.

 3. Cat-Cow (Seated Version)

-Place your hands on your knees.
-Inhale and arch your back, pushing your chest forward (cow).
-Exhale and round your back, tucking your chin (cat).
-Repeat 10 times.
-This mobilizes your entire spine and is the single best movement for desk workers.
+Put your hands on your knees.
+Breathe in and arch your back, pushing your chest forward (cow position).
+Breathe out and round your back, tucking your chin toward your chest (cat position).
+Do this 10 times.
+This mobilizes your entire spine from cervical to lumbar.
+I consider this the single best movement for desk workers because it reverses all the bad positioning we do while typing.

 4. Chest Opener

 Clasp your hands behind your back, straighten your arms, and lift them slightly while squeezing your shoulder blades together.
 Hold for 20 seconds.
-This counteracts the forward-shoulder position that causes upper back and neck pain.
+This directly counteracts the forward-shoulder position that causes upper back and neck pain.
+Your pectoral muscles get shortened and tight from leaning forward all day, and this stretch opens them back up.

 5. Figure-Four Stretch